andrasq/node-docs/bson-to-json.md

 - an error is thrown if the conversion cannot be handled
 - functions, symbols, binary data, code with scope and timestamps are not handled
 - both property names and value strings are properly json-encoded

+The implementation was was made even easier by

+- utf8 byte sequences are valid JSON
+- BSON strings are saved as utf8 byte tuples (but BSON does not \u-escape the control characters)
+- RegExp regular expression objects serialize to the JSON empty object `{}`
+- dates serialize to the built-in `toISOString()` format
+- BSON arrays are identical to BSON objects, and array indices are easy to recover

 Timings